-Overeem aren’t the kind of distillery to experimentally stray too far from the staples that gave them their stronghold as one of the country’s best, with only four products in their portfolio (including one XO brandy).
+Overeem isn’t the kind of distillery to experimentally stray too far from the staples that gave them their stronghold as one of the country’s best, with only four products in their portfolio (including one XO brandy).
 Each of their three signature whisky expressions (Sherry Cask Matured, Port Cask Matured & Bourbon Matured) are also available in cask strength versions if you like the unrestrained intensity of a 60% spirit, but here we’re looking at the 43% Port Matured, one of the best examples of Aussie whisky’s ability to take traditional methods and still pioneer new flavours.
-This is a big whisky, with a rich palate and mouthfeel and a spicy finish.
+This is a big Australian whiskey, with a rich palate and mouthfeel and a spicy finish.
 Perfect for a nightcap, possibly with a cigar.

 Nose: Intense aromatics, fruit chocolates, caramel, butterscotch, turkish delight, crème brulee, plum pudding rum soaked raisins, hint of cider.

 Palate: Creamy texture, sweet and delicately spicy, fruitcake, caramel, liquorice & sweet malt.

 Finish: Long.
 Vanilla bean laced with spiced raisins.